Evdokimos Tsolakidis: Teaching career

 He has participated at International Theater Festivals (Romania, Iran, Switzerland and Mexico) and has taught at the Theater Department of the Universities of Alexandria in Egypt, Tehran in Iran, Ciudad del Carmen in Mexico.
 He was chairman of the jury of the International Theater Festival in Agadir (Morocco 2001).

-During summer 2016 he stayed in Santa Barbara, California teaching at the local university (UCSB) and directing Euripides’ “Helen” together with his other two shows “Tonight we Improvise” and “Walking and Falling”.
+During summer 2016 he stayed in Santa Barbara, California teaching at the local university (UCSB) and directing Euripides' "Helen" together with his other two shows "Tonight we Improvise" and "Walking and Falling".

 International Festival of Making Theater

 Every year since 2005, he has organized In.F.o.Ma.T.
 (International Festival of Making Theater), an international meeting of theater makers from around the world.

 Publications

-He has published the following books: “Acting without teacher” by KOAN editions, "Improvisation in Theater" by EXANDAS editions and the plays Athens - Moscow and Nothing by Dodoni editions.
+He has published the following books: "Acting without teacher" by KOAN editions, "Improvisation in Theater" by EXANDAS editions and the plays Athens - Moscow and Nothing by Dodoni editions.

 Athens - Moscow has been translated into Iranian by Sakineh Arabnejad, and published by Afraz editions and was staged in Tehran, directed by Katayun Feiz-Marandi.

-Both plays have been staged in Zurich, directed by Anna Tsihli, “Nothing” has been translated in Turkish by Kemal Basar, has been published along with the magazine “Yeni Tiyatro” in March 2011 and has been staged in Istanbul in 2010 and in Izmir in 2010).
+Both plays have been staged in Zürich, directed by Anna Tsihli, "Nothing" has been translated in Turkish by Kemal Basar, has been published along with the magazine "Yeni Tiyatro" in March 2011 and has been staged in Istanbul in 2010 and in İzmir in 2010).